Vidushi-Gupta/Customer_Segmentation/README.md

 This repository contains two .ipynb for the two different methods used.

 ## Dataset
 The dataset used here is the open-source *[online retail]*(https://archive.ics.uci.edu/ml/datasets/Online+Retail) dataset by the **UCI ML repository**.
-For this project, the sales of Switzerland were considered as it is one of the countries in the world with the highest cost of living.
+For this project, the sales of Switzerland were considered because it is one of the countries in the world with the highest cost of living.

 ## RFM Analysis
 The RFM Analysis involves the following parameters: